 Figure 10, KOBA-step aligned vertically along the z-axis, standing in base, stylus probe horizontal.

 Since the acceptance or refusal of a coordinate measuring machine may depend on the outcome of the length measurement uncertainty test, it is advisable to always use officially calibrated testing equipment in order to avoid unpleasant surprises and incorrect interpretations.
-The KOBA-step step gage is available with both DKD calibration-certificate (German-Calibration Service DKD) and Works calibration.
+The KOBA-step step gage is available with optional DAkkS calibration-certificate and an additional (optional) co-efficient of thermal expansion (CTE) calibration.

 The length measurement uncertainties which can currently be achieved with the step gage are:

 If CTE is NOT calibrated: U = 0.08µm + 0.30 x 10^-6 x L

 If CTE IS calibrated: U = 0.08µm = 0.25 x 10^-6 x L

 DAkkS calibration of CTE: U = 0.04 x 10(-6) K_-1 + 0.007 x α + (0.03 x 10^-6 K_-1 m) / L

 L is the Length and α the denomination of the coefficient in 10^-6 K_-1